/Blog/Start your business/How to Start and Grow a Spaza Shop in South Africa

 Common challenges facing spaza shops

 Every business comes with its own set of challenges, and the spaza shop business is no different.
-Whether you’re just starting out or running a busy store, it’s normal to face a few bumps along the way.
+No matter if you’re just starting out or running a busy store, it’s normal to face a few bumps along the way.

 • Stock theft